 - Medicine will be stored in a locked box, except in the case of an Epipen.
 The key will be available to staff members only.

-The school does close for five professional days during the school year.
+The school does close for six professional days during the school year.
 This time is used to inspire staff through workshops, conferences and observations.
 These days sometimes coincide with the public school board professional days.

 Our main goal is to provide a great positive experience for your child and your family.
 We hope that you and your child will always look back fondly at your time at this school.
 We thank you for sharing this wonderful experience with us!